Dialogue & Civil Discourse

 2013 — Our Civic Engagement Institute “Becoming Citizens, Becoming Community” involved a training of 175 individuals from 21 campuses in the National Issues Forum deliberative dialogue method.
 Since that time, we have hosted trainings in how to moderate forums for over 800 faculty, staff, students, and community members from more than 100 colleges and universities.
 If you are interested in bringing Moderator Training to your college, university, or community group, contact NCCE.

-To date, we have introduced NCCE members to the following 13 unique dialogue and civil discourse models.
+We have introduced NCCE members to the following 14 unique dialogue and civil discourse methods, models, and tools.

 - Aristotle’s Cafe

-- Braver Angels (Braver Discussions model created by the BA Alliance of Central NC)
+- Braver Discussions (model created by the BA Alliance of Central NC)

 - Bring it to the Table